 She couldn't bring herself to look away.
 Deep inside, she knew he spoke the truth.

 Now, Jacob, Paul, and all the rest of them are searching to destroy him.
 If they only knew the truth, he kept them safe by guarding and defending them.
 Nekoy was the real reason she and Kim still lived.
 He even saved her from her nightmares, eventually.

 She covered her head from the breaking glass when her dark-silver wolf crashed through the window, crouching protectively in front her.
 And Nekoy left the building, knowing they were safe, just like he promised.

 It relieved her because she didn't want him to die.
 How does she tell her Perfect Paul that the vampire who should be part of her worst nightmares now haunts her most vivid dreams?
 And, not in the way anyone would ever expect.

 Paul was leaning against his pick-up truck outside the Quileute Tribal School, grinning as I approached.
 Watching his eyes light up never got old.
 "Here's my sexy little school teacher."
 He opened the passenger door, flashing his adorable smile.
 "You look so good today," he said as I climbed into the cab.

-Smiling, I gave him a light kiss on the lips.
-"You always say that."
+"You always say that," I said, smiling and giving him a light kiss on the lips.